Darsh4521/Multi_Model_Framework_for_Toxic_Comment_Classification/README.md

 While the running the project locally, place the datasets in the same folder as the project (ipynb) file.

-Dataset is also avaialble to download from: https://drive.google.com/drive/folders/1Xz6AOiNRohJDwIeQe0n9HC_RnH7F5a_K?usp=sharing
+Dataset is also available to download from: https://drive.google.com/drive/folders/1Xz6AOiNRohJDwIeQe0n9HC_RnH7F5a_K?usp=sharing
 ## Installing Necessary Libraries

 Before running the project, install the following Libraries using the command: